 In the past ~two months since the national stay-at-home order was declared, we’ve seen businesses scramble to adapt to rapidly changing customer demands and behavior in the ‘new normal’.
 But if businesses are not fueling their evolution with their own data, these efforts are very much a best-guess.

-This plug-and-play Google Data Studio template uses cross-channel data from Google Search Console, Google Ads, and Google Analytics.
+This plug-and-play Looker Studio template uses cross-channel data from Google Search Console, Google Ads, and Google Analytics.
 If you’re ready to get started, go ahead and make a copy of the template below:

 How to Set Up Your New Dashboard